danredtmf/2d-top-down-simple-shooter/docs/realization-en.md

 [Back to Contents](#table-of-contents)
 > As you read, you might have already tested the player, bullet, and enemy functionality, but maybe some questions arose.

-Return to the `Game` scene, click on the `Level` node, `Right-click` ➡ `Instantiate Child Scene…`, to add objects to the level.
+Return to the `Game` scene, click on the `Level` node, `Right-click` ➡ `Instantiate Child Scene...`, to add objects to the level.
 For example, after adding `Player` to the level, let's move it to the center of the screen by changing the `position` to `(x: 1280 / 2, y: 720 / 2)`, and place `Enemy` somewhere near the player, go to the enemy's properties and find the `Player` property.
 As I mentioned in the enemy's code comments, `@export` allows you to see the variable `player` at the editor level.

 Click on the `Assign...` button next to the `Player` property and in the opened node selection window, select the single `Player` node on the level.